nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * [Glossary](#glossary)

 --------------------------------------------------------------------------------------------------------------------
+<div style="page-break-after: always;"></div>

 ## Introduction
-TutorBuddy is a desktop application made for freelance tutors to efficiently manage their students' contacts, provide a quick overview of scheduled tuition sessions at a glance, and handle monthly tuition fees calculation.
+TutorBuddy is a desktop application made for freelance tutors who give one-to-one tuition to efficiently manage their students' contacts, provide a quick overview of scheduled tuition sessions, and handle monthly tuition fees calculation.
 TutorBuddy is also optimized for fast typing users to handle their day-to-day administrative responsibilities effectively.